 Our infant program serves infants from 6 weeks of age to 18 months.
 Maria Montessori believes that education as an “Aid to Life” begins from the period of pregnancy.
-Our infant program specializes in meeting infants’ and parents’ unique needs, and will offer parent education about pregnancy and the young infant’s needs.
+Our infant program specializes in meeting infants’ and parents’ unique needs and offers parent education about pregnancy and the young infant’s needs.
 From birth on, we are all on a path toward independence, and we adults are responsible to guide children’s needs to this path.
 At each stage in development, we must meet children’s needs to maximize their development interests and potential.

 Our toddler class serves children from 18 months of age through three years.
-For this age group, we offer half day and full day programs three days and five days a week.
+For this age group, we offer half day and full day programs, three days and five days a week.
 Specially designed materials and activities that meet the toddler’s interest in movement, independence, order, language, and music fill our toddler’s room.
 Toddler-sized furniture and materials enable our children to confidently succeed in their explorations and endeavors, assisting them in their pursuits for independence.

 Each activity includes at least three phases:

-- first, taking the work to a table or floor mat
+- First, taking the work to a table or floor mat

-- second, engaging and eventually mastering the task chosen
+- Second, engaging and eventually mastering the task chosen

-- third, putting the work away again
+- Third, putting the work away

 Preschool & Kindergarten Program

-At three years, sometimes earlier, children are ready to join one of our two Primary preschool environments, where they will stay for three years and through kindergarten.
-In this mixed-age environment children participate in a natural social setting growing into the unique opportunity to be leaders in their third year.
+At three years of age, sometimes earlier, children are ready to join one of our two Primary preschool environments, where they will stay for three years and through kindergarten.
+In this mixed-age environment children participate in a natural social setting, growing into the unique opportunity to be leaders in their third year.

 Lessons begin with presentations of concrete concepts such as size or volume (sensorial), sounds (language), and quantities (mathematics), and gradually and logically progress toward abstraction, such as the words ‘big’ and ‘small’ for the concept of size, the shapes of the sounds (letters), and the numerals associated with quantities while doing mathematical operations.